ReplyTechnologies/ReplyPDF/README.md

 #### General Enhancements

 Functionality to keep track of rendered templates in order to prevent rendering duplicate content when a document with multiple pages is created.

+Improve multiple template rendering process to be able to render different headers and footers for each template.

 Add functionality to render content of StackVertical onto a new page when it overflows.